peepsid/arisen-ual-peepsid-ios/README.md

-# UAL for ARISEN Reference Authenticator
+# UAL for PeepsID Authenticator

-This authenticator is meant to be used with the [ARISEN Reference Authenticator Apps](#supported-environments) and the [Universal Authenticator Library](https://github.com/ARISEN/universal-authenticator-library).
+This authenticator is meant to be used with the [PeepsID Authenticator Apps](#supported-environments) and the [Universal Authenticator Library](https://github.com/arisenio/universal-authenticator-library).

 ![ARISEN Labs](https://img.shields.io/badge/ARISEN-Labs-5cb3ff.svg)